beltram/rs-training/slides/match/struct.md

 ## destructuring structs

-* Structs can be destructured using the way the data is stored within the struct
+* structs can be destructured using the way the data is stored within the struct

 ```rust
 struct Point {